wyrmisis/dungeon23/Dungeon Levels/01 - Citadel, Ground Level.md

 > * Opens from either side by pressing in a brick that glows after speaking the phrase "down the well" in elvish.

 > [!example]  Treasure
 > * A faded, partially-complete manuscript on the nature of observed reality.
-An arcane caster who reads th
+An arcane caster who spends 6 turns reading it will gain 1000xp, though there is a 5-in-6 chance that the manuscript will be unreadable after each read.
-> * Two scrying mirrors on the west wall.
-Their matches are in **1-5**.
-Each coupled set is worth 1000g, and weighs 400 coins per mirror.
+> * A grimoire with several pages torn out.
+It contains a number of first, second, and third level Magic User spells (`@TODO`)

 ### 11.
 ### 12.